 - Ages: 7-12

-- Materials: Paper, writing utensil, craft materials, clothing from your closet.
+- Materials: Paper, writing utensils, craft materials, clothing from your closet.

 This is a great way for youth to fully engage their imaginations and it provides them with a project that can last for days or even weeks.
 Have youth perform their show for family and friends via a virtual platform or in person.